THESE POLICIES ARE SUBJECT TO CHANGE AT ANYTIME

 Click on "+" after each question to view the answer:

-The University of Kansas is responsible for training the next generation of physicians and Allied Health Care professionals who will provide needed health care.
-Part of this education involves the teaching of human structure and function.
+The University of Kansas is responsible for training the next generation of physicians and Allied Health Care professionals.
+Part of this education involves the teaching of human structure and functions.
 Donors to our program become the young medical students' first patients.
 In an atmosphere of respect and appreciation, students learn the many thousand intricacies that make the human body function.
 They also learn that each patient is different and that each new patient will, in turn, teach them for the remainder of their careers.
 The Program also supports research and training in various surgical departments.
 Many patients at our Medical Center have benefited from procedures that would have been impossible to develop without the noble contributions of our donors.
 We participate in a loan program with other medical schools.

-Should our Willed Body Program fail to fulfill our needs, other medical schools provide human remains from their donor pools.
-Conversely, should our donations surpass our needs, we assist other schools.
-The loan program does not affect any other provisions of the Willed Body Program; all donations are used strictly for professional health sciences education and research.
+Should our Program fail to fulfill our needs, other medical schools provide human remains from their donor pools.
+Conversely, should our donations surpass our needs, we assist other accredited schools.
+The loan program does not affect any other provisions of the Willed Body Program; all donations are used strictly for professional health science education and research.
 All donations loaned to other institutions are returned to our school for cremation or in the form of cremains.

-After the studies have been completed, the remains are individually cremated.
-Each set of cremains is carefully placed in a separate container and handled according to the latest "instructions for final disposition of remains" on record.
+After studies have been completed, the remains are individually cremated.
+Each set of cremains are carefully placed in a separate container and handled according to the latest "instructions for final disposition of remains" on record.
 Cremains that are not being returned to a designated individual or facility will be interred together in a shared grave at Oak Hill Cemetery in Lawrence, Kansas.
-The gravesite is marked with a simple stone and affixed bronze plaque marked "KUMC" and the year of the burial.
+The gravesite is marked with a simple stone and affixed bronze plaque marked "KUMC" and the year of burial.
 The cemetery does not allow individual markers.
 The physical location of the grave site is available at the Lawrence Parks & Recreation Department in Lawrence, Kansas.
 Cremains being returned will be sent via US Postal Service Express Mail.
 Note: The recipient of the cremains will receive advance notice of the mailing, so it is extremely important that we be kept informed of any changes.
 IN THE EVENT AN ATTEMPT TO CONTACT THE RECEPIENT PROVES UNSUCCESSFUL, THE CREMAINS WILL BE INTERRED AT OAK HILL CEMETERY DURING THE YEAR FOLLOWING CREMATION.

 Just as individuals who donate body parts for organ donation do not receive all the transplanted body parts back, the same is true in the Willed Body Program.
 All reasonable efforts are made to keep an individual body and dissected parts together and intact.
 There are instances in which parts of bodies are needed for a specific study (such as the analysis of the calcification of a small bone in the hand that is particularly prone to fracture) and may be analyzed months, even years later.
 The cremation cannot be postponed for the addition of small cremains.
 In other instances, museum quality dissections may occur on a regional body part; these samples are used for many years to help teach medical and Allied Health Care students.
 Be assured that for most individuals, the cremains are complete.

-Regardless of where death occurs, someone (a family member, hospital or hospice personnel, etc.) should immediately contact the Department of Anatomy & Cell Biology at the University of Kansas School of Medicine because the time interval between death and delivery should not exceed 24 hours.
-They should call (913) 588-2735 to notify the Willed Body Program Coordinator.
-After hours, a representative of the Program can be reached by calling (913) 588-5000 and asking the University operator to page #1900.
+Regardless of where death occurs, either a Funeral Director or hospital personnel should immediately contact the Department of Anatomy & Cell Biology because the time interval between death and delivery should not exceed 24 hours.
+They should call (913) 588-2735 to notify the Willed Body Coordinator.
+After hours, on weekends and holidays, a representative of the Program can be reached at (913) 588-5000, Pager #1900.

-The cost of transporting over long distances can be prohibitive to many families.
+The cost of transporting over long distance can be prohibitive to many families.
 Airlines will not transport dead bodies unless they have been embalmed; we do not accept embalmed bodies.
 In these cases, we suggest the family contact the nearest medical school for possible donation to their program.
 Keep in mind that the rules for acceptance may differ at other institutions.